-- Examine the issues of welfare for horses from a global perspective with comparisons between countries and role of horses, including working equids.
+- Examine the issues of welfare for horses from a global perspective with comparisons between countries and the role of horses, including working equids;

-- Explain the impact of traveling on horses in racing and non-racing sectors.
+- Explain the impact of travelling on horses in racing and non-racing sectors;

-- Compare standards of equine management practice in Canada, US and worldwide,
+- Compare standards of equine management practice in Canada, US and worldwide; and

 - Reflect on the role of ethical treatment of horses in all their various roles and the future of equine welfare globally.